iterate-ch/docs/Mountain_Duck/Sync.md

 Please make sure to enable the Mountain Duck [Integration](index#FinderExtensionWindowsFileExplorerExtensionFinder) in *System Preferences → Extensions → Finder Extensions*.
 ```

-## Select files and folders to always keep offline
+## Select Files and Folders to Always Keep Offline

 You can choose to make files and folders available offline in the context menu.
 Those files and folders are located within an obfuscated synchronization cache and can't be accessed outside of your bookmark.
 You need an active connection to the bookmark to see the offline folders.
 That means that you have to connect to your server once while you have access to an active internet connection.
 If you don't disconnect the bookmark and the connection to the server isn't interrupted otherwise you can still access the files that are located within the local synchronization cache.
 As soon as you are connected to the internet again, all changes are transferred to the server in the background.